What Is Spiritual Abuse in Marriage & How to Heal

 For instance, the spiritual abuser may not approve of how you dress and then cite religious texts as evidence to make you believe that you are somehow impure or worthy of contempt.

-The effects of marital, religious or spiritual abuse
+Effects of religious or spiritual abuse on relationships

 Being subjected to marital spiritual abuse can damage not only your marriage but also your mental health and overall social identity.